Haneki56/DawnPiece/General/TreasureHunts.md

 ### Dynamic Dialogues

-Certain dialogues are only available during specific in-game hours, so timing matters!
+Certain dialogues are only available during specific in-game or real life hours of the day or days of the week, so timing matters!
 Each NPC also has multiple dialogs so make sure to talk to them more than once.
 Additionally, some treasure locations may turn out to be decoys, hiding nothing of value.
-However, each site can contain multiple chests, so search thoroughly.
+However, each site may contain multiple chests, so search thoroughly.

 ### Chests & Clues